by Jared Rosenholtz

 Aesthetically, AMG styling packages are available with 20-inch wheels and aggressive bodywork, priced from $2,900 for the standard AMG-line exterior, or $3,200 for the Night Package with dark exterior trimmings.
 Likewise, an AMG interior trim adds sports seats, sporty interior trim, an AMG sports steering wheel, and AMG mats for $400.

-The third-row seat package is available for $2,100, equipping two extra seats, power second-row seats, and two additional USB ports in the rear, while a $1,850 Premium Package adds a 13-speaker Burmester surround sound system, 64-color LED ambient lighting, wireless device charging, SiriusXM radio, and a 115-volt power outlet.
+The third-row seat package is available for $2,100, equipping two extra seats, power second-row seats, and two additional USB ports in the rear, while a $1,850 Premium Package adds a Burmester surround sound system, 64-color LED ambient lighting, wireless device charging, SiriusXM radio, and a 115-volt power outlet.
 We'd skip the third-row unless you need it for small children but the optional sound system is worth the money.
 There's also an acoustic comfort package for $1,100 which adds laminated windows with an acoustic and heat-absorbing membrane, making the GLE's cabin even quieter inside.

 The $1,600 MBUX Technology package adds augmented video for navigation, the MBUX interior assistant, and a driver's head-up display.
-Airmatic air suspension is available on both trims for $1,710, but only the GLE 450 gets the option of E-Active Body Control for $8,100.
+Airmatic air suspension is available on both trims for $1,710, but only the GLE 450 and GLE 580 get the option of E-Active Body Control for $8,100.
 It may seem like a lot to spend on an option you can't even see but the E-Active Body Control makes the GLE one of the most comfortable SUVs on the market.
 Be sure to at least test drive one at the dealer before deciding to save the $8,100.

-If GLE's endless array of options seems too confusing, let us help you out by telling you exactly how we'd option it.
+If the GLE's endless array of options seems too confusing, let us help you out by telling you exactly how we'd spec it.
 Go for the GLE 450 with the inline-six engine for $61,150 because the smooth power is too irresistible.
 Add the AMG Line exterior for $3,250, panoramic roof for $1,000, Emerald Green paint for $720, leather interior for $1,620, acoustic comfort package for $1,100, premium package for $1,850, MBUX technology package for $1,600, massaging and ventilated front seats for $1,500, the E-Active body control, and a few various options to bring the total price to $88,960.

 Wonderful though the GLE may be, it's a lot of SUV, and for many buyers, the smaller GLC may be enough.
 Smaller in size, the GLC only seats five, as opposed to the optional seven in the GLE, but five adults will still be relatively comfortable.
 Based on an older generation of vehicle architecture, it still boasts a refined interior with high levels of available technology that place it firmly in the luxury category, but the GLE is classier, roomier, and offers technology that elevates the industry as a whole, not just the mid-size SUV segment.
 The MBUX infotainment system is more intuitive and advanced than the GLC's COMAND system, however, the older setup still compares favorably to the systems found in rivals.
 The GLE rides better too, especially when equipped with the E-Active Body Control, and the engines are more refined and powerful than those of the GLC.
 But the GLC is much cheaper - the concession made as you're getting much less SUV for your money.
 The GLE is better than the GLC every metric, but if you're only just stretching your budget for a base GLE 350, a well-specced GLC may suit your needs a little better.

 Both the X5 and the GLE have been newly developed for the current model year, taking great leaps beyond what previous generations offered.
 Both offer comfortable, roomy seating for five, but the GLE offers available seating for seven - even if the third-row is somewhat cramped.
 Both offer comparable cargo volume and high-quality interiors, and both are extensively equipped with safety and technological conveniences, but the Mercedes feels more luxurious overall, aided by the class-leading ride quality when equipped with the E-Active Body Control.
 In terms of engines, both offer a couple of good options with similar performance, but the X5's eight-speed automatic is more refined than the GLE's nine-speed.
 Both the X5 and GLE rank near the top of this segment, and priced similarly they'll be at the top of your shopping list.
-Either is a good buy, but if comfort is your priority, the Mercedes just edges the BMW for the top spot.
+Either is a good buy, but if comfort is your priority, the Merc just edges the BMW for the top spot.